rrchai/BraTs-Validate-Users/README.md

 # BraTs-Validate-Usersif

-This is a tool to monitor google form response.
-Technically, it is watching in the google sheet that save the google form's response.
-It wil detect for new submission every minute and validate the new submission's information by followings:
+This is a tool to monitor google form responses.
+Technically, it is watching the google sheet that saves the google form's responses.
+The tool will detect for new submissions every minute and validate the new submission's information by followings:

 - whether the user name is in the preregistration team, but not the validated team
 - whether first name and last name match
 - whether user name is valid

+Note: it is now not super friendly set up for non-R users and will improve if needed.
 ## Installation

 Clone the repo